Cog-TiPRO: Iterative Prompt Refinement with LLMs to Detect Cognitive Decline via Longitudinal Voice Assistant Commands: Introduction

 \section{Introduction}

 Mild Cognitive Impairment (MCI), a precursor to dementia, is characterized by subtle declines in cognitive functions such as attention, memory, and language.
 Early detection of these changes enables timely intervention to mitigate progression to dementia.
-However, detection and continuous monitoring of MCI remain challenging due to the absence of gold standard biomarkers.
+However, detection and continuous monitoring of MCI remain challenging due to the absence of gold standard biomarkers \cite{petersen2018practice}.
 Additionally, determining whether cognitive changes represent pathological decline requires complex clinical judgment.
-Currently, cognitive impairment often remains undetected until significant progression to dementia has occurred, leaving patients and families unprepared for managing its cognitive and functional impacts \cite{petersen2004mild}.
+Currently, cognitive impairment often remains undetected until significant progression to dementia has occurred, leaving patients and families unprepared for managing its cognitive and functional impacts \cite{bradford2009missed,langa2014diagnosis}.

 Traditional diagnostics for MCI rely on clinical assessments, including neuroimaging, laboratory tests, and standardized neuropsychological examinations such as the Montreal Cognitive Assessment (MoCA) \cite{hobson2015montreal}.
 While effective for diagnosis, these methods have limitations: They require administration by trained healthcare professionals in clinical settings, making them labor-intensive and expensive for frequent monitoring.
-Since speech impairments such as increased pauses and language disfluency are among the earliest symptoms of cognitive decline, speech processing represents a promising approach for non-invasive and cost-effective MCI detection that could potentially be implemented in everyday environments \cite{konig2015automatic}.
+Since speech impairments such as increased pauses, word-finding difficulty, vocal tremors, and weaker coherence are among the earliest symptom markers of cognitive decline \cite{konig2015automatic,peplinski2019objective,liang2022evaluating}, speech processing represents a promising approach for non-invasive and cost-effective MCI detection that could potentially be implemented in the everyday environment.